Trainee Health Psychologist (2010 - present date)

-At present I am involved in work which is exploring the long-term psychosocial impact of surviving cancer as a child or adolescent.
-This includes a large literature review of the area in combination with qualitative research with survivors and NHS staff.
-The next phase is to use this work to inform the development of a questionnaire study which will aim to investigate the pathways to important psychosocial outcomes in childhood cancer survivors and to better understand the factors which may influence these outcomes.
+I am the lead researcher for this study which is investigating the long-term psychosocial impact of surviving cancer as a child or adolescent.
+It is based on previous work which included a review of the literature as well as talking to survivors and health professionals.
+The aim is to investigate important psychosocial outcomes in childhood cancer survivors in order to be able to better understand the factors which may influence these outcomes.

-I am also very pleased to be involved in PanCareSurFup (PanCare Childhood and Adolescent Cancer Survivor Care and Follow-Up Studies).
-This is a European collaborative programme funded by the EU which will develop guidelines for the clinical practice and organization of long-term follow-up (LTFU), transition of care to age-appropriate LTFU in survivors of or approaching adult age, and promotion of a healthy lifestyle in long-term survivors of childhood and adolescent cancer.
+I am an R.A for this large European collaborative programme funded by the EU which will develop guidelines for the clinical practice and organization of long-term follow-up (LTFU), transition of care to age-appropriate LTFU in survivors of or approaching adult age, and promotion of a healthy lifestyle in long-term survivors of childhood and adolescent cancer.

-Newcastle Healthcare Charities (Co-applicant): "Quality of life, socio-economic status, relationships and risk perceptions in survivors of childhood or young adult cancer: a pilot study."
-2011-2012
+Newcastle Healthcare Charities (Co-applicant): "Quality of life, socio-economic status, relationships and risk perceptions in survivors of childhood or young adult cancer: a pilot study" (2011).

-Children with Cancer (Co-applicant): "Psychosocial health outcomes after childhood cancer - pathways from initial survival to long-term survivorship".
-2012-2013
+Children with Cancer (Co-applicant): "Psychosocial health outcomes after childhood cancer - pathways from initial survival to long-term survivorship" (2013).